superfeedr/blog.superfeedr.com/_posts/2015-06-23-apple-facebook-rss.markdown

 author_uri: http://ouvre-boite.com
 author_email_md5: b30ce50678f0e934eaa6697425c59dd7
 js_includes: []
-description: "Recently, both Apple and Facebook started to recommend using RSS as an publishing tool for their platforms."
+description: "Recently, both Apple and Facebook started to recommend using RSS as an publishing tool for their platforms.
+When using Superfeedr, we extract AMP for you."
 tags: [guidelines, RSS, reboot]
 ---